-Patti realized she needed to move on and find a firm that was willing and able to have meaningful conversations about what mattered to her.
-While she was interviewing new advisory firms, she came to Aspiriant with a simple request: "I just need to feel comfortable that I can ask questions.
-That you'll give me good advice while still respecting my ultimate responsibility for making the decision.
+Patti realized she needed to move on and find a firm that would have meaningful conversations about what mattered to her.
+While she was interviewing new advisory firms, she came to Aspiriant with a simple request: "I just need to feel comfortable that I can ask questions; that you'll give me good advice while still respecting my ultimate responsibility for making the decision.
 I may not be an investment expert, but if you explain it to me, I can learn it.
 Just don't talk down to me."